Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

-We want now to show how the question above ties with the study of coherence of fundamental groups of aspherical K\"ahler surfaces, which was initiated in \cite{Ka98,Ka13} using the aforementioned result of Hillman, and further pursued in \cite{Py16}.
+We want now to show how Question \ref{qu:bq} ties with the study of coherence of fundamental groups of aspherical K\"ahler surfaces, which was initiated in \cite{Ka98,Ka13} using the aforementioned result of Hillman, and further pursued in \cite{Py16}.
 The outcome of these articles is that, with the obvious exceptions, most aspherical K\"ahler surfaces can be shown to have non--coherent fundamental group.
 (See \cite[Theorem 4]{Py16} for a detailed statement, which uses a notation slightly different from ours.)
-Drawing from the same circle of ideas of these references (as well as a minor extension of the work in \cite{Ko99}) we can prove the following result, which improves on the existing results insofar as it further narrows possible coherent fundamental groups to finite index subgroups of the fundamental group of Kodaira fibrations with virtual Albanese dimension one.
-(A pencil on a K\"ahler surface is called a Kodaira fibration if it is smooth and not isotrivial.)
+Drawing in part from the same circle of ideas of these references (as well as a minor extension of the work in \cite{Ko99}) we can prove the following result, which improves on the existing results insofar as it further narrows possible coherent fundamental groups to finite index subgroups of the fundamental group of Kodaira fibrations with virtual Albanese dimension one.
+(A pencil on a K\"ahler surface is called a Kodaira fibration if it is smooth and not isotrivial.
+Its fibers and base have genera at least $3$ and $2$ respectively, see \cite[Section V.14]{BHPV04}.)
+The new tool yielding the additional noncoherence results is the existence of algebraic fibrations on $G$.